bagwyth/playground/README.md

 Making changes.

 Definitely not adding any typos.
-Oh no, that'd be terribad.
+Oh no, that'd be terrible.